Nottingham–Lincoln line: History

 The Nottingham to Lincoln line was built by the Midland Railway and engineered by Robert Stephenson.
 The contractors for the line were Craven and Son of Newark and Nottingham who also built many of the stations.
 Lincoln railway station was built by the contractor Mr. Burton of Lincoln.
 The line was inspected by General Pasley on 31 July 1846 and opened on 4 August 1846.

 Originally the line ended at Lincoln Midland station (later renamed St. Marks) which was built as a terminus.
 The line was later extended to a junction just east of Lincoln Central railway station (the former Great Northern station), enabling through running from Nottingham to the South Humber ports and Cleethorpes.
 This extension led to over a hundred years of pedestrian and driver frustration in central Lincoln because there were two mainline level crossings on the High Street within 350 metres, resulting in congestion and traffic chaos.
 Lincoln St. Marks station was closed (along with its High Street crossing) in the mid-1980s when a diversionary curve was laid to allow services from Nottingham to enter Lincoln Central.
 The old station building is now part of a shopping centre and houses Lakeland.

 Most passenger trains were taken over by diesel units from 14 April 1958, taking about an hour between the two cities.

+Incidents

+Due to fog, 14 cows were killed, at Staythorpe, when hit by a three-carriage train, on the evening of Sunday 16 October 1977.
+There were 40 passengers.